 Chemically speaking, the combination of cocaine and alcohol carries additional dangers.
 As noted by the Journal of Addictive Diseases, combining the drugs results in the formation of cocaethylene.
 This compound is formed by the liver when both alcohol and cocaine are in the bloodstream.
 It comes with a whole new slate of potential effects.
 For example, experts note that it can cause seizures and liver damage.
 Moreover, there’s a potentially 25-fold increase in the risk of sudden death.
 This byproduct of polysubstance abuse is an addictive substance in its own right.
 It boasts anesthetic properties and the potential for creating euphoria.
 Due to its dopamine-stimulating properties, the addiction potential is high.
 Cocaethylene is significantly more toxic to the body’s systems than either substance on it’s own.

 Overcome an Addiction to One or Both Substances

 Whether you’re dealing with an addiction to cocaine and alcohol, you need to quit.
 If you don’t, you may suffer a stroke, brain damage, aneurysm, or slip into a coma.
 However, you don’t have to go down that road.
 Addiction therapy for one or more substances is the answer.
 At a rehab center, you work with experts in the field who guide you through various therapeutic interventions.
 For example, this includes:

 - Dual diagnosis treatment

 Stop the abuse of cocaine and alcohol now.
+It is possible to find top notch addiction treatment that can effectively treat both forms of addiction at once.
 In fact, you don’t have to wonder how to kick two habits.
+We can provide therapies that treat both simultaneously.
 The therapists at the Crest View Recovery Center can assist you.
-Call 866-327-2505 today to start treatment.
+Call 866.327.2505 today to start treatment.